 The Reviving the Islamic Spirit (RIS) conference that took place in 2018 actually had a speech on #MeToo movement.
 I heard from some friends that this speech was lead by a male Imam; and, I also saw a Facebook post about why women should be leading this discourse instead.

 Although I was not present there, I still thought to cover this topic.
 I firmly believe that it would have helped a lot if women lead this particular discussion.
 You see, I hang around with Muslims a lot because I am a Muslim.
 There are times when some of the Imams and Muslim men say random and lame things that are extremely painful for sexual assault victims to hear.
 For instance, reminding someone to do a good deed is a common Islamic practise so an Imam may say, “Women should not point out a rapist unless it is true and even then this needs to be investigated”.
 I heard from my friends that something like this was actually mentioned during the RIS conference as well.
 Correct!
 Although there is no wrong is stating this but there is always a danger of overdoing this.
 For example, when most of the lectures start revolving around admonishing and preaching.
 Utterly boring and waste of time and money!
+However, I firmly believe that it is useless to preach during a #MeToo campaign simply because it’s a fact that most victims are not lying to you.

 I did some research and found out some things that some male imams and well-educated Muslim men won’t be able to tell you.